nuprl/TypeWeaver/ECOOP_AE_Submission_Document.md

        using DeepTyper, LambdaNet, and InCoder.
 This step will not run type checking.
-    5. View the resulting TypeScript in `DeepTyper-out/demo/baseline/example-program/`, `LambdaNet-out/demo/baseline/example-program/`, and
+    5. View the resulting TypeScript in `data/playground/DeepTyper-out/demo/baseline/example-program/`, `data/playground/LambdaNet-out/demo/baseline/example-program/`, and
-       `InCoder-out/demo/baseline/example-program/`.
-If you ran the ES6
+       `data/playground/InCoder-out/demo/baseline/example-program/`.
+If you ran
-       conversion, you should also view
+       the ES6 conversion, you should also view `data/playground/DeepTyper-out/demo/baseline/example-program-es6/`,
-       `DeepTyper-out/demo/baseline/example-program-es6/`,
-       `LambdaNet-out/demo/baseline/example-program-es6/`, and
+       `data/playground/LambdaNet-out/demo/baseline/example-program-es6/`, and
-       `InCoder-out/demo/baseline/example-program-es6/`.
+       `data/playground/InCoder-out/demo/baseline/example-program-es6/`.
+        - For DeepTyper, you may see a `Library.warn` file that says `Searching for types failed on tokens: function Library`.
+This is
+          acceptable: it means not all type annotations got woven in, but the rest succeeded.
     6. To compile the TypeScript:
         - `cd src/weaver && make shell` will drop you into a container with `tsc`, the TypeScript compiler, in your environment.
         - `cd /data/playground/DeepTyper-out/demo/baseline/example-program` will
           take you to where the directory is mounted.
         - `tsc *.ts` will compile the files.
 If it compiles, you can run `node main.js`.
 If you want to edit the files, you will have to exit the container.
         - Repeat for LambdaNet and InCoder.
+        - The type prediction is not deterministic, and all results may fail to type check.
         - `exit` to exit the container.
     7. Run `make clean-playground` to remove the generated files.
 This will also remove `*.csv`, `*.ts`, `*.warn`, `*.err`, and `*.out` files in